baggepinnen/MonteCarloMeasurements.jl/README.md

   3.916 ms (4000 allocations: 500.00 KiB)
 ```
 that's about a 30-fold reduction in time, and the repeated `qr` didn't even store or handle the statistics of the result.
 The type `StaticParticles` contains a statically sized, stack-allocated vector from StaticArrays.jl.
-This type is suitable if the number of particles is small, say < 500 ish.
+This type is suitable if the number of particles is small, say < 500 ish (but expect long compilation times if < 100).
 ```julia
 A = [StaticParticles(100) for i = 1:3, j = 1:3]
 B = similar(A, Float64)